eriqande/open-science-eric/content/home/about.md

 # Biography

-Eric C. Anderson is a statistical geneticist focused on the application of molecular technologies to fisheries management and ecological research.
-I have worked extensively in the application of single nucleotide polymorphism (SNP) markers to Pacific salmon fishery management and research.
-Recently I have been involved in the development of novel next-generation sequencing approaches for conservation genetics.
+Eric C. Anderson is a statistical geneticist focused on the application of molecular technologies to ecological research and fisheries management.
+He has worked extensively in the application of single nucleotide polymorphism (SNP) markers to Pacific salmon fishery management and research.
+Recently, with his colleagues in the Molecular Ecology and Genetic Analysis (MEGA) team at the Southwest Fisheries Science Center, he has been promoting the development of novel, next-generation sequencing methods for conservation genetics, implementing bioinformatic and statistical approaches to make the methods broadly applicable.
+He also contributes to the [Bird Genoscape Project](http://www.birdgenoscape.org/), which his wife co-directs, and collaborates widely with molecular ecologists, conservation geneticists, and fishery biologists.

+Eric is an active proponent of reproducible research and open science.
+You can find that many of his ongoing research projects are developed in the open, publicly, on GitHub.
+He has also taught courses (in [2014](http://eriqande.github.io/rep-res-web/) and [2017](https://eriqande.github.io/rep-res-eeb-2017/)) in reproducible research using R, RStudio, and GitHub to his colleagues at
+NMFS, and to students and affiliated researchers at the University of California, Santa Cruz.

+You can get Eric's CV [here](https://eriqande.github.io/curriculum-vitae/eric_cv.pdf) in pdf.